michelle-morin/forest-explorer/README.md

 ## Description

-This application allows users to familiarize themselves with trails in Forest Park, the network of trails along Portland’s northwest urban boundary.
+This application allows users to familiarize themselves with trails in Forest Park, the Hoyt Arboretum, and Washington Park.
+These parks include a connected network of trails surrounding Portland’s western urban boundary.
 Users are able to learn about each trail as well as generate running/hiking routes.

 ## Specification user stories:
-* A user should be able to navigate to a trail exploration page displaying a map of Forest Park.
-The map should include geojson features representing each trail segment in Forest Park.
+* A user should be able to navigate to a trail exploration page displaying a map of Forest Park, the Hoyt Arboretum, and Washington Park.
+The map should include geojson features representing each trail segment.
-* A user should be able to click any trail segment in forest park to learn about the trail (name, distance in miles, type of trail, and surface type).
+* A user should be able to click any trail segment on the map to learn about the trail (name, distance in miles, type of trail, and surface type).
 * A user should be able to navigate to a route planning page, where the user can dynamically add trail segments to a running/hiking route.
 * A user should be able to delete a running/hiking route.
 * A user should be able to view which trails are currently in their running/hiking route based on color change of geojson features on the map.
+* A user should be able to view data about their route, including total distance and types of ground surfaces along their route.

 ## Component Tree
 ![component tree](/planning/component-tree.png)